itschandrakanth/vajra-help/docs/how-chatbots-work.md

 Entities can be fields, data, or text describing just about anything — a time, place, person, item, number, etc. Using natural language processing (NLP), chatbots can extract entities from entries that users type in in order to turn around accurate recommendations and answers.

 An _entity_ modifies an intent.
 For example, if a user types “show me yesterday’s financial news”, the entities are “yesterday” and “financial”.
 Entities are given a name, such as “dateTime” and “newsType”.
 Entities are sometimes referred to as _slots_.

+## Intelligent Bot:

+An intelligent chatbot is backed by the power of AI and is programmed with ML support.
+Chatbots are fed with information that needs to be merely observed and updated for dissemination to customers via an agent or self-service assistance.
+A chatbot can be integrated at any front with the website or mobile application for the enterprise.
+Chatbots can thus pick the query and use NLP to formulate responses in a conversational tone.

+**Features of an Intelligent Chat Bot:**
+ - NLP Conversations
+ - Omnichannel Integration
+ - Training and Operation
+ - Human Support

+Advantages and Benefits of AI Chat Bots:
+ - Customization
+ - No coding creation
+ - Improved CX
+ - Omni-present
+ - Actionable Insights